sheepzh/timer/doc/safari-install.md

 ```shell
 [YOUR_PATH]/Xcode.app/Contents/Developer/usr/bin/safari-web-extension-converter ./Timer
 ```

 3. Run Xcode project and one extension app will installed on your macOS
 4. Enable this extension
-5. Finnally, open your Safari
+5. Finally, open your Safari